biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Complete Movement Prep Activity

-The Complete Movement Prep endpoint can be called to mark that the athlete has completed a specific activity recommended as part of Movement Prep.
+The Complete Movement Prep endpoint can be called to indicate that the athlete has completed a specific activity recommended as part of Movement Prep.

 ##### Query String